 The Orangutan Conservancy has developed a continuing education program for Indonesians specializing in the care and study of orangutans in forest programs.
-Currently the program is open to those associated with universities and highly-regarded independent orangutan projects within Indonesia.
+Currently the program is open only to those associated with universities and highly-regarded independent orangutan projects within Indonesia.

 Anta is a veterinarian and a valued member of the Orangutan Conservancy/Orangutan Veterinary Advisory Group.
 Anta is literally fearless in her desire to help orangutans and other wildlife survive and she is equally as passionate in her desire to make Indonesia a safe haven for its wildlife species.
 Her PhD dissertation is titled: Conservation management of orangutans in Indonesia: investigating gastrointestinal parasites, risk factors and the impact of stress.
 Anta is studying for her PhD at Murdoch University in Perth, Australia.

-In Anta’s own words, “From this short study, I learned about emergency response, vital sign and anesthesia wise that are extremely useful for my field work.
+“From this short study, I learned about emergency response, vital sign and anesthesia wise that are extremely useful for my field work.
 The outcomes from discussion among zoo vets, we did numerous conservations about disease of orangutan, styles of medicine and suitable equipment.
 Seeing the treatment of captive animals has given me a new set of concerns and knowledge.
 From the knowledge that I gained, I would like to adopt better medical style, preferred drug uses, intense medical recording in order to improve procedures.
-Thus, better and comprehensive diagnose to bring up the best decision for animal.”.
+Thus, better and comprehensive diagnose to bring up the best decision for animal.”.Anta Rosetyadewiaa

 Reza’s desire was to attend university in order to learn and do even more in conservation.
 He submitted a well written and thought out four-year university plan in Environmental Sciences at Trisakti University in Jakarta.
 With OC’s help, Reza has completed his college education.
 Reza’s mother was also involved in orangutan conservation in Balikpapan with the Borneo Orangutan Survival Foundation.